ishanbawa/MVCRazorPlusAngular5/README.md

 # MVCRazorPlusAngular5
-MVC Razor In Working Condition With Angular 5
+MVC Razor In Working Condition With Angular 5 - Visual Studio 2017 Used

 Razor is Working As You Would Normally Use it.
 Like Index Or Home Page in /Home/Index Can Have All The Razor Features Plus Within The Same Place You Can Write Angular Code As Well Like {{1 + 1}} Or {{Title}} Or Even ngModel Etc.